MF366-Coding/The-Ultimate-Supaplex-Archive/README.md

 # 💻 The Ultimate Supaplex Archive
 ## 📃 The Biggest SP Archive Ever
 Find anything reated to Supaplex, from levels to executable of level editores and much more!!!
 You can also find Supaplex Online links.

+## Warning!
+There might be some duplicates amongst the files.

+If you see one, please report it in the *Issues* tab.

+Thank you. :+1:

 ## 💁‍♂️ Want to help?
 I accept any SP, DAT, MPX files and demos and Supaplex Online links.